 while maintaining a base level of fitness.
 Then, when their "season" returns, they regain a more intense,

 peak level of fitness.
-This is YOUR job between now and the start of the Tri Babe 2013 season.
-On the
+This is YOUR job between now and the start of the Tri Babe 2016 season.
+ASAP, I will

 1) Realize that you will prevent both physical injury and emotional burn-out if you give yourself a little

 break from the intensity of the summer training schedule.
 You are NOT being lazy if you temporarily lighten